 More information: Read here our full review of Scott Antique Market Atlanta

-#3 Flea markets in Georgia: Keller’s Flea Market
+Best flea markets Georgia: #3 Keller’s Flea Market

 Keller constructed the first buildings from “culled” boards and tin, and plain old Georgia dirt was used for the flooring.
 Slowly but surely, the flea market built a strong reputation and a loyal following of vendors and customers.
 Today, Keller’s Flea Market is a popular vintage and antique shopping area in Georgia.